njakov/University-projects/README.md

 # ETF

-This repository features homework assignments and projects completed during my Bachelor's studies in Engineering at the University of Belgrade, at the School of Electrical Engineering, Department of Computer Science and Information Technology.
+This repository features homework assignments and projects completed during my B.E. studies in Engineering at the School of Electrical Engineering, Department of Computer Science and Information Technology, University of Belgrade.